 Recently, on a trip to Portugal, I got to spend some time in Evora.
 I had read about this town and its main attraction…Capela Dos Ossos or Chapel of the Bones.
 Luckily my travel partner was as excited to view this site as I was!
-The chapel was built between 1460 and 1510 and is attached to the Church of St. Francis, which itself is worth a visit!
+The chapel was built in the 16th century and is attached to the Church of St. Francis, which itself is worth a visit!

 The Chapel of the Bones was constructed by three Franciscan monks when the bodies of the cities’ two overflowing cemeteries had to be exhumed.
 They took the 5000 bones from the bodies and made the chapel, using the bones as decorations on the walls, the columns, and the ceiling.